-What is a dental check-up?
+What is a Dental Check-up?

 Patients, especially first-timers at the dental office, will need to undergo a dental X-ray as part of a dental check-up.
 It provides a more detailed and accurate look on the condition of the teeth, gums, and mouth, giving the dentist an additional perspective on how to correctly create the treatment plan for the patient.

-What is a dental filling?
+What is a Dental Filling?

 A dental filling is a restorative material used during a dental filling procedure.
 It fills the space left by the removal of a cavity.
 Dentists perform the procedure to repair and restore a broken or cracked tooth.

 To place the dental filling, the dentist will administer local anesthetic to numb the area surrounding the affected tooth.
 Using a drill, air abrasion, or a laser, he or she will remove the decayed area.
-He will also clean and prep for the filling.
+They will also clean and prep for the filling.
 Finally, the dentist will fill and polish the filled area.

-What is a teeth cleaning procedure?
+What is a Teeth Cleaning Procedure?

 A teeth cleaning is a standard and recommended procedure for the maintenance of oral health.
 Brushing and flossing may be insufficient to keep the teeth at their best condition.
 Therefore, dentists recommend a professional cleaning to remove dental plaque and oral irritants that may have inhabited on the teeth and mouth.
 Through teeth cleaning, the risk of developing cavities and gum disease is reduced.

-What is tooth extraction?
+What is Tooth Extraction?